Promoting Nancy’s photography and educating the public about nature, photography, and God

 The Awning

-Occasionally, awnings are not allowed, but we usually put up a front awning.
+Occasionally, show rules do not allow it, but we usually put up a front awning.
 It doesn’t go up while setting up the tent.
 And it is the first thing to come down after closing on Sunday afternoon.
 That way, it is out of the way of other artist vehicles coming in to drop off or pick up their supplies.
 We also take it down Saturday night so that we don’t have to lose sleep over the weather or other artists driving to their tents.
 The awning zips to the same zipper the front wall would use, but another zipper is on the bottom edge of the awning for attaching the wall.

 Daily routine